-Performance Goals shall be established by the Compensation Committee based on one or more of the following criteria or derivations of such criteria or other such criteria as determined by the Compensation Committee, including but not limited to the following: (a) net earnings or net income (before or after taxes); (b) earnings per share (basic or diluted); (c) net sales or revenue growth; (d) net operating profit; (e) return measures (including, but not limited to, operating profit; (e) return measures (including, but not limited to, assets, capital, invested capital, equity, sales, revenue or dividend yield); (f) cash flow (including, but not limited to, operating cash flow, cash flow, cash flow, cash flow, return on equity and cash flow return on investment); (g) earnings before or after taxes, interest, depreciation and/or amortization; (h) gross or operating margins; (i) productivity ratios; (j) share price (including, but not limited to, growth measures and total shareholder return); (k) expense targets; (l) margins; (m) operating efficiency; (n) market share; (o) customer satisfaction; (p) working capital targets; (q) economic value added or EVA(R) (net operating grofit after tax minus the sum of capital multiplied by the cost of capital); (r) developing new products and lines of revenue; (s) reducing operating expenses; (t) developing new markets; (u) managing cash; (x) managing cash; (x) managing claims against the Company, including litigation; and (y) identifying and completing strategic acquisitions or joint ventures.
-Any Performance Goal(s) may be used to measure the performance of the Company, a subsidiary and/or an affiliate as a whole, or any business unit or joint venture of the Company, a subsidiary, and/or an affiliate or any completion committee, in its sole discretion, deems appropriate.
-Any of the above Performance Goals may be applied as compared to the performance of a group of comparator companies, or published or special index that the Compensation Committee in its sole discretion, deem
+Performance Goals shall be established by the Compensation Committee based on one or more of the following criteria or derivations of such criteria or other such criteria as determined by the Compensation Committee, including but not limited to the following: (a) net earnings or net income (before or after taxes); (b) earnings per share (basic or diluted); (c) net sales or revenue growth; (d) net operating profit; (e) return measures (including, but not limited to, return on assets, capital, invested capital, equity, sales, revenue or dividend yield); (f) cash flow (including, but not limited to, operating cash flow, free cash flow, cash flow return on equity and cash flow return on investment); (g) earnings before or after taxes, interest, depreciation and/or amortization; (h) gross or operating margins; (i) productivity ratios; (j) share price (including, but not limited to, growth measures and total shareholder return); (k) expense targets; (l) margins; (m) operating efficiency; (n) market share; (o) customer satisfaction; (p) working capital targets; (q) economic value added or EVA(R) (net operating profit after tax minus the sum of capital multiplied by the cost of capital); (r) developing new products and lines of revenue; (s) reducing operating expenses; (t) developing new markets; (u) meeting completion schedules; (v) developing and managing relationships with regulatory and other governmental agencies; (w) managing cash; (x) managing claims against the Company, including litigation; and (y) identifying and completing strategic acquisitions or joint ventures.
+Any Performance Goal(s) may be used to measure the performance of the Company, a subsidiary and/or an affiliate as a whole, or any business unit or joint venture of the Company, a subsidiary, and/or an affiliate or any combination thereof, as the Compensation Committee may deem appropriate.
+Any of the above Performance Goals may be applied as compared to the performance of a group of comparator companies, or published or special index that the Compensation Committee, in its sole discretion, deems appropriate.

-In addition, the Compensation Committee may provide in any award agreement that any evaluation of performance may include or exclude any of the following events that occurs during a performance period: (i) asset writedowns; (ii) litigation or claim judgments or settlements; (iii) the effect of changes in tax laws, accounting principles or other laws or provisions affecting reported results; (iv) any reorganization and restructuring programs; (v) unusual and infrequently occurring items as described in applicable Accounting Principles Board opinions and in Management's Discussion and Analysis of Financial Conditions and Results of Operations appearing in the Company's annual report to shareholders for the applicable year; (vi) acquisitions or divestitures; (vii) foreign exchange gains and losses and (viii) other appropriate events.
+In addition, the Compensation Committee may provide in any award agreement that any evaluation of performance may include or exclude any of the following events that occurs during a performance period: (i) asset write-downs; (ii) litigation or claim judgments or settlements; (iii) the effect of changes in tax laws, accounting principles or other laws or provisions affecting reported results; (iv) any reorganization and restructuring programs; (v) unusual and infrequently occurring items as described in applicable Accounting Principles Board opinions and in Management's Discussion and Analysis of Financial Conditions and Results of Operations appearing in the Company's annual report to shareholders for the applicable year; (vi) acquisitions or divestitures; (vii) foreign exchange gains and losses and (viii) other appropriate events.